Welcome to the Church of the Holy Cross

 Welcome to our website for Holy Cross Church with St Saviours in Uckfield together with St Michael’s at Little Horsted and St Margaret’s at Isfield.

 Our Churches were formally linked in the 1970’s and work together in faith and fellowship.
 Having visited our site we hope that you will be encouraged and inspired by what you see here and that you too will want to be part of the Mission of Christ’s Church.

-April in the Year of our Lord Jesus Christ 2014
+July in the Year of Our Lord Jesus Christ 2014

 Little Horsted Appeal